devops329/devops/instruction/overview/overview.md

   - Logging, Metrics (Grafana)
   - Alerts (Grafana OnCall)
   - Recovery, RTO, RPO, playbooks (AWS RDS)
-  - Self healing (AWS EC2)
+  - Self healing (AWS ECS)
   - Failure reporting

 ## Your work in the course

-The class will follows a cycle like this:
+This course follows the path that a real world software company would follow.

-1. A _third party_ development team provides you with their application development that you will fork using GitHub.
+1. The _development team_ provides you access to their application code.
+You fork the code using GitHub.
 1. _You_ will act as the QA team to create the tests and analyze the code in order to assure its **quality**.
-1. _You_ will act as the DevOps team to create the continuous integration (CI) pipeline to **deploy** the application, **monitor** its use, and **resolve** incidents as they occur.
+1. _You_ will act as the DevOps team to create the continuous integration (CI) pipeline to **deploy** the application.
+1. _you_ will **monitor** its use and **resolve** incidents as they occur.

 ![workflow](workflow.png)